-Outside the front door of the busta squatted this skinny, red headed kid, clearly an American.
+Outside the front door of the busta (post office) squatted this skinny, redheaded kid, clearly an American.
 He had a big goofy smile, and kept eye contact, which made me search my memory.
 Did I know him?
 Was he one of the village idiots?
 No, he was dressed casually as an American.

 I don’t know whether he engaged me or I engaged him.
 It might have been me, just out of the curiosity of seeing a foreigner hanging around.
 Sefrou didn’t get many tourists, and most of the French were old bureaucrats getting ready to retire to France or young coopérants doing alternate service in the former colonies.
 Other than that there were a couple of Peace Corps volunteers, and an American missionary, Al Jessup.
 And there was this American professor that one of the Jewish merchants in the Ville Nouvelle talked about, but whom I had not yet met.
 No one in any of those categories would be found squatting under a post office portico, trying to strike up a conversation.

 The kid was Paul Rabinow.
 He had come to Sefrou to work on his graduate thesis.
-The his thesis advisor was professor Clifford Geertz.
+His thesis advisor was professor Clifford Geertz.

 A few days ago I received a copy of Clifford Geertz in Morocco, and it prompted these recollections.